 Coaching Training for Managers: We provide exceptional training focusing on coaching mindset and coaching skills to managers and support them with digital coaching packages.
 The managers also have the chance to practice and understand how their team members experience the SparkUs platform and coaching in general.

 Peer Coaching: Our training also includes peer coaching and hands-on supervision by professional coaches.
-Our customised content helps leaders see the big picture and understand how they can practically implement their training in the workplace.
+Our customized content helps leaders see the big picture and understand how they can practically implement their training in the workplace.

 Sustainable Coaching: Our platform supports leaders with pre-generated, themed coaching content for their employees to serve as a basis for their coaching dialogue.

-Measurable Coaching Process: The Sparkus platform allows the stakeholders (HR managers, coaches, program managers etc.) to monitor the coaching process in real-time, without violating the confidentiality of the sessions.
+Measurable Coaching Process: The Sparkus platform allows the stakeholders (HR managers, coaches, program managers, etc.) to monitor the coaching process in real-time, without violating the confidentiality of the sessions.
 This ensures all necessary outputs to be transformed into tangible insights and measurable results, as well as unbiased, fact-based evaluation.

 High Employee Engagement: Employees access our platform ahead of their coaching sessions with their managers, which ensures they gain a basic “coaching literacy” and are ready to address issues and take action.
 As a result, regular coaching by their managers leads to higher employee engagement and performance.